kubernetes/kubernetes/docs/proposals/pod-troubleshooting.md

 replicas > 1 as `kubectl scale` does.

-Validating client side is not optimal, and currently only gcePersistentDisk provides a check in `ValidatePodTemplateSpecForRC()`.
-Since *Running Debug* must be implemented server-side, a better long term strategy may be to migrate *Copy Debug* server-side as well to take advantage of easier validation against current cluster state.
+Validating client side is not optimal, and currently only gcePersistentDisk provides a check in `ValidatePodTemplateSpecForRC()`, but this isn't really a new problem introduced by this new functionality.

 #### Stripping labels